 Raise a herd of beef cattle to sell.
 Depending on the size of property you have, you might raise a few steers for butcher or have a herd of cows and a bull.

-Sell beef calves once weaned from their mothers and sell them as steers or a pregnant cow.
+If you raise beef, consider selling beef calves once weaned from their mothers and sell them as steers or a pregnant cow.

 Lamb is a specialty meat that most people like to purchase straight from the farmer.
 You can easily get a lamb for $150 to keep the grass down on your field and at the end of the season send them in to butcher.
 We had success selling lamb our first year on the homestead.